briggsrr/MQ-CS-Edu/ShellToolsPage.md

 exit
 echo $0
 ```
 You should see the first `echo $0` outputed `tcsh` and the second outputted your original shell.
 The `tcsh` process is a child process, meaning it is a process created by another process (the parent process).
 Try running `sh` and then `echo $0` to solidify your understanding of the basic child-parent idea.
-We will talk alot more about process commands later.
+We will talk alot more about processes later.

 Let's look at some commands that will help you identify your system.
 Try running:
 ```